srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/config.md

 +--------------------------------------------------------------------------------------------------------+
 ```

 To further illustrate the _declarative_ nature of the intents, you could change the `vlan` field to e.g. 10.
-This will break connectivty between the connected servers but it will yield a correct configuration on the leafs.
+This will break connectivity between the connected servers but it will yield a correct configuration on the leafs.

 !!!note
-    When an update to a service intent results in low-level resources (subinteface, network-instance, tunnel-interface, ...) being replaced (e.g. change subinterface ethernet-1/1.0 to ethernet-1/1.1), running a partial playbook with `--tags services` may fail model validation by SR Linux because the old interface is not deleted, resulting in 2 sub-interfaces on same parent interface with same encapsulation.
+    When an update to a service intent results in low-level resources (subinterface, network-instance, tunnel-interface, ...) being replaced (e.g. change subinterface ethernet-1/1.0 to ethernet-1/1.1), running a partial playbook with `--tags services` may fail model validation by SR Linux because the old interface is not deleted, resulting in 2 sub-interfaces on same parent interface with same encapsulation.

     We therefore recommend to run the full playbook (no tags or `--tags all`) when updating a service intent.